EthanMayer/Leveraging-Compiled-Languages-to-Optimize-Python-Frameworks/README.md

 - `debug`: enable debug printing (otherwise known as verbose mode) (Bool)
 - `tests`: how many times to run each test per language (int)

-When finished, a CSV file containing all test data will be deposited in the `data/` folder.
+When finished, a CSV file containing all test data will be deposited in the `data/` folder, which will be created upon running the test for the first time.
 The test data will be under the relevant column titles specified in the driver script.

 ## License